 The ADA notes that the Chinese were the first to use fillings made of amalgam (as early as 700 A.D.), but it was in medieval Europe where texts on performing and regulating dental surgery were first identified, explains the ADA.
 By 1210 in France, dental surgeries, including tooth extractions, were routine.
 In the 16th century, these procedures appeared in published books dedicated to dentistry, which described tooth extraction, jaw anatomy and tooth decay in depth, among other dental matters.
-Medieval care providers also began experimenting with anesthesia, concocting herbal mixtures from substances such opium and hemlock, notes the Wood Library-Museum of Anesthesiology.
+Medieval care providers also began experimenting with anaesthesia, concocting herbal mixtures from substances such opium and hemlock, notes the Wood Library-Museum of Anesthesiology.

 The ADA notes that root canals, dentures and crowns were part of dental services by the mid-1700s.
 Dental professionals of the time were already tackling cosmetic concerns and attempting to make gold crowns look as much like natural teeth as possible.